 - adding seeds to cereal, porridge, or yogurt

-Milk is also a good source of calcium, which helps to build healthy bones and teeth.
+Milk is also a good source of calcium, which helps build healthy bones and teeth.

-Choosing a low-fat option can be more healthful than full-fat milk, particularly for people watching their saturated fat intake.
+Choosing a low fat option can be healthier than full-fat milk, particularly for people monitoring their saturated fat intake.

 7. Soy products

 Products containing soy, such as tofu, soya milk, or soy sauce, are a source of tryptophan.
-These can be a good option for vegetarians and vegans.
+These can be a suitable option for vegetarians and vegans.

-Nuts are a good source of protein, healthful fats, and fiber.
-Snacking on a few nuts between meals can help a person to feel fuller for longer.
+Nuts are a good source of protein, healthy fats, and fiber.
+Snacking on a handful of nuts between meals can help a person to feel fuller for longer.

 Carbohydrates are one of the body’s main sources of energy.
-Healthful, nutrient-dense carbohydrate sources include fruits, vegetables, and whole-grain breads and pastas.
+Healthy, nutrient-dense carbohydrate sources include fruits, vegetables, and whole grain breads and pastas.

-The majority of serotonin in the body is made in the gut, while the brain is where a further small amount is made.
+The majority of serotonin in the body is made in the gut, while the brain makes a smaller amount.
 Tryptophan needs carbohydrates to be able to reach the brain and create serotonin.

 Foods that contain tryptophan are most effective if eaten alongside carbohydrates.

-A steady supply of energy throughout the day can help to balance mood.
-Whole grains are digested slowly by the body, which means they release energy gradually.
-Healthful snacks, such as nuts and seeds or fruit can provide energy between meals.
+- Keeping energized: A steady supply of energy throughout the day can help balance mood.
+The body digests whole grains slowly, which means they release energy gradually.
+Healthy snacks, such as nuts and seeds or fruit, can provide energy between meals.

+- Going outdoors: There is a link between serotonin and seasonal affective disorder (SAD).
+People can experience SAD during the winter months when there is less daylight.
+It can cause low mood, lack of energy, and disrupted sleep.
 Sunshine may trigger the production of serotonin.
-So, getting some daylight every day, even in the winter months, could help to improve a person’s mood.
+Therefore, getting some daylight every day, even in the winter months, could help improve a person’s mood.